marcglasberg/async_redux/README.md

   }}
 ```

-All actions with `CheckInternet` will only run if there is an internet connection,
+Adding `with CheckInternet` to actions will make sure they only run if there is an internet
-and will show an error dialog asking users to _"Check the internet"_ if there isn't:
+connection, and will show an error dialog asking users to "_Check the internet_" if there isn't:

 ```dart
 class LoadText extends Action with CheckInternet {